mehanic spaying WD40 from a can

 Can You Use WD40 On A Bike Chain?

 The original formula remains a secret.
 It’s a mixture of different hydrocarbons.
 It became for mass people in 1958.
-Since then, the oil has become a household name as it is used for various purposes such as rust prevention agent, cleaner, gear oil, lubricant, gun oil, and much more.
+Since then, the oil has become a household name used for various purposes such as rust prevention agent, cleaner, gear oil, lubricant, gun oil, and much more.
 It’s also used to remove stains from the car’s vinyl.

 Related reading: Can You Use WD40 On Bike Brakes?